Rach-design1/Photography-for-beginners/README.md

 The Footer section is on this page with the social media links.

 Responsive Design -
-Responsive design is used throught the website to make it easier for the user when viewing the site on different devices, such as 4K screen, PC, Large Laptop, Laptop, Tablet, Mobile and more.
+Responsive design is used through the website to make it easier for the user when viewing the site on different devices, such as 4K screen, PC, Large Laptop, Laptop, Tablet, Mobile and more.
 These were made using Media Queries and a lot of researching different options online and some choice words at times!!
 This was rather frustrating as you'd think fantastic it's worked, then something else would rear its ugly head at you!
 I tried my best and in life that's all you can do is your best and see it as an opportunity for learning and growth.
 This is an area I would like to develop a greater understanding of further outside of this website project.

 Testing - I tested the website on Mac myself, I don't have the financial option to buy a Windows computer too, but luckily my sister let me send her the link to test on her Windows computer.
 It has been tested mainly through Google Chrome browser and Safari Browser.
 Having issues downloading the firefox browser on the Macbook so haven't tested on that yet.
 Have tested the site on mobile devices, don't have the finances to buy an ipad to personally test on one, but have tested it on DevTools tablet/ipad options.

 Any issues/bugs/WS3 CSS Validation/Chrome Developer Lighthouse -
-Using Lighthouse on Developer (Dev) Tools; this flagged up that under Accessibilty it didn't like the Gray text as there was not enough contrast between Gray text and a white background, so gone back to my original colour of Black.
+Using Lighthouse on Developer (Dev) Tools; this flagged up that under Accessibility it didn't like the Gray text as there was not enough contrast between Gray text and a white background, so gone back to my original colour of Black.
 I can understand this as Black does seem easier to read now.
 Pulled up few images without alt attribute, so added one, but strange that it didn't tell us to on the love running gallery and this was part of our learning material; good Lighthouse picked up on it and gave me the opportunity for more learning.

 Chrome Developer Lighthouse Scores (Not Incognito mode)- Below are the Desktop scores -
-Index/Home - Performance: 99 Accessibilty: 97 Best Practices: 83 SEO: 100
+Index/Home - Performance: 99 Accessibility: 97 Best Practices: 83 SEO: 100
-Taking a Photo - Performance: 97 Accessibilty: 97 Best Practices: 92 SEO: 100
+Taking a Photo - Performance: 97 Accessibility: 97 Best Practices: 92 SEO: 100
-Portfolio - Performance: 89 Accessibilty: 97 Best Practices: 92 SEO: 100
+Portfolio - Performance: 89 Accessibility: 97 Best Practices: 92 SEO: 100
-Book a Lesson - Performance: 99 Accessibilty: 97 Best Practices: 92 SEO: 100
+Book a Lesson - Performance: 99 Accessibility: 97 Best Practices: 92 SEO: 100

 Below are the Mobile scores -
-Index/Home - Performance: 95 Accessibilty: 97 Best Practices: 92 SEO: 95
+Index/Home - Performance: 95 Accessibility: 97 Best Practices: 92 SEO: 95
-Taking a Photo - Performance: 94 Accessibilty: 97 Best Practices: 92 SEO: 95
+Taking a Photo - Performance: 94 Accessibility: 97 Best Practices: 92 SEO: 95
-Portfolio - Performance: 70 Accessibilty: 97 Best Practices: 92 SEO: 95
+Portfolio - Performance: 70 Accessibility: 97 Best Practices: 92 SEO: 95
-Book a Lesson - Performance: 95 Accessibilty: 97 Best Practices: 92 SEO: 96
+Book a Lesson - Performance: 95 Accessibility: 97 Best Practices: 92 SEO: 96

 Deployment Procedure -
 I deployed my website using GitHub Pages.